Skip to main content

 • leave lids on bottles, containers and jars - loose lids are too small to be processed

-• do not put items in plastic bags before they go in the bin.
+• don't put items in plastic bags before they go in the bin.

 Do you want to check if an item is recyclable?

-Use our handy interactive tool to find out what goes in your recycling bin.
+Use our handy interactive tool to find out what goes in your yellow bin.

 Master the art of recycling at home